OUR PEOPLE AND WORKFORCE

 Global Innovation Network Analytics

-In 2012, we launched the Global Innovation Network Analytics (GINA) initiative across the company.
-Leveraging an EMC Greenplum®-based repository, GINA enables employees to submit meeting agendas or minutes to a central database that automatically maps the distribution of EMC’s global activities, showing the specific lines of connection across the company through recruiting, innovation activities, research and development, publications, patents, and more.
+In 2014, we continued to advance the Global Innovation Network Analytics (GINA) initiative across the company.
+Leveraging an EMC Greenplum®-based repository, GINA enables employees to submit meeting agendas or minutes to a central database that automatically maps the distribution of EMC’s global activities, showing the specific lines of connection across the company through recruiting, innovation activities, research and development, publications, and more.
 It provides a single pane-of-glass view of major collaboration and knowledge transfer across the globe, enabling the Innovation Network to achieve its mission to “expand knowledge locally, transfer it globally, and leverage it strategically.”

-Starting 2014, GINA will empower a weekly newsletter on global innovations and initiatives called Vision-X Newsletter.
-Any team is welcomed to submit data to GINA at firstname.lastname@example.org and spread their knowledge across the company.
+GINA distributes a weekly newsletter on global innovations and initiatives called Vision-X Newsletter.
+Any team is welcomed to submit data to GINA at email@example.com and spread their knowledge across the company.

 We continued to use and improve the GINA tool in 2014.
 The GINA team conducted a global survey of every advanced development and research product occurring within our product teams.
 The data was entered into GINA for the first-ever dashboard view of advanced development.
 This dashboard view for advanced development activity was also synchronized with external research data to present one common dashboard for all internal and external innovation activity related to EMC’s interests.

 Another benefit we realized from the GINA tool in 2014 was the formation of new innovation communities within EMC.
 The tool allowed global technologists to learn what others were working on.
 The GINA team created weekly “Tech Talks” that stimulated knowledge transfer from one area of technology expertise and was broadcast to the entire advanced development community.
 An internal social media site was set up for the Advanced Development community to further facilitate knowledge transfer.